-As everyone knows, Scripture takes a very dim and stern view of sin because it is failure to live up to God's standard and destroys relationships, especially our relationship with God.
-After identifying the types and levels of sin, John Ritenbaugh suggests that the fear of God provides us the necessary motivation to overcome our iniquities.
+Scripture takes a very stern view of sin because it is failure to live up to God's standard and destroys relationships, especially our relationship with God.

-No one seems to talk much about sin anymore, but it still exists!
-John Ritenbaugh explains the basics of sin and the great effects it produces on our lives.
+No one seems to talk about sin anymore, but it still exists and continues to wreak havoc!
+Scripture describes sin and its great effects in our lives.